gdebel/pearldgs_toolbox/README.md

 # pearldgs_toolbox_ajo

-This repository hosts the Python functions that were created to develop the formula described in the paper "The PEARL-DGS formula : the development of an open-source machine learning-based thick IOL calculation formula" (Guillaume Debellemanière, Mathieu Dubois, Mathieu Gauvin, Avi Wallerstein, Luis F.Brenner, Radhika Rampat, Alain Saad, Damien Gatinel. *American Journal of Ophthalmology*, 2021).
-Calculations related to the calculation of the theoretical effective lens position are also explained in the following article : "Determining the Theoretical Effective Lens Position of Thick Intraocular Lenses for Machine Learning–Based IOL Power Calculation and Simulation" (Damien Gatinel, Guillaume Debellemanière, Alain Saad, Mathieu Dubois, Radhika Rampat. *Translational Vision Science & Technology*, 2021).
+This repository hosts the Python functions that were created to develop the formula described in the paper, "The PEARL-DGS formula : the development of an open-source machine learning-based thick IOL calculation formula" (Guillaume Debellemanière, Mathieu Dubois, Mathieu Gauvin, Avi Wallerstein, Luis F.Brenner, Radhika Rampat, Alain Saad, Damien Gatinel. *American Journal of Ophthalmology*, 2021).
+Calculations related to the computation of the theoretical effective lens position are also explained in the following article : "Determining the Theoretical Effective Lens Position of Thick Intraocular Lenses for Machine Learning–Based IOL Power Calculation and Simulation" (Damien Gatinel, Guillaume Debellemanière, Alain Saad, Mathieu Dubois, Radhika Rampat. *Translational Vision Science & Technology*, 2021).

-The Postoperative spherical Equivalent Prediction using ARtificial Intelligence and Linear algorithms (PEARL) project aims to assess the potential of Artificial Intelligence (AI) techniques in the IOL calculation field, to determine the optimal architecture of those formulas, and to encourage open research in this field by publishing the experiments and the related code under an open-source license.
+The Postoperative spherical Equivalent prediction using ARtificial Intelligence and Linear algorithms (PEARL) project aims to assess the potential of Artificial Intelligence (AI) techniques in the IOL calculation field, to determine the optimal architecture of those formulas, and to encourage open research in this field by publishing the experiments and the related code under an open-source license.

 The PEARL-DGS thick lens formula toolbox is provided in the pearldgs_toolbox_ajo.py Python module.
 The formula building process, and functions that are related to this specific paper, are described in the Jupyter Notebook.